About Fire Rescue

 His leadership and public safety planning have allowed SJC Fire Rescue to successfully expand and grow into one of the best public safety systems in Northeast Florida.

-Additionally, the Honor Guard provide ceremonial duties at recruit graduations, annual award ceremonies, station openings, parades, and memorials.
-St. Johns County Fire Rescue Honor Guard contingents have been privileged to participate at the IAFF Fallen Firefighter Memorials in Colorado Springs, CO, the National Fallen Firefighter Memorial in Emmetsburg, PA and the Florida State Fallen Firefighter Memorial in Ocala, FL.
+The Honor Guard provides ceremonial honors at funerals for active and retired St. Johns County Fire Rescue members and other fire departments in the area.
+They also perform ceremonial duties at recruit graduations, annual award ceremonies, station openings, parades, and memorials.
+Notably, they have participated in the IAFF Fallen Firefighter Memorials in Colorado Springs, CO, the National Fallen Firefighter Memorial in Emmetsburg, PA, and the Florida State Fallen Firefighter Memorial in Ocala, FL.